dmheller/gtcm_gnp_client/README.md

 [CHANGES]

-The application no longer depends on having register globals set to "On" making$ more production level (and more secure) ready.
-The library will now also work o$ now allows the ability to create scripts that can run without user intervention$ utility.
-The library now conforms more closely to proper OOP programming practi$ classes defined in gnp_misc.
+The application no longer depends on having register globals set to "On" making it more production level (and more secure) ready.
+The library will now also works on the command line giving the ability to create scripts that can run without user intervention.
 The application has been tested on php 5.3.10 .
-It$ fine on 5.4 also.
-The program has also been checked with E_STRICT E_ALL active $ reported.
-The demonstration script provided (index.php) does however emit notic$ variable it would not be a trivial task to eliminate those however.
-There is a $ that demonstrates how to use this interface.
+It should work fine on 5.4 also.
+The program has also been checked with E_STRICT E_ALL activared in php no notices or errors are reported.
+The demonstration script provided (index.php) does however emit notices "variable undefined" it would not be a trivial task to eliminate those however.
+A test script is included (test_client.php) that demonstrates how to use this interface.

 [INSTALLATION]